Kovarthanan07/Kovarthanan07/README.md

 - 🔭 Machine Learning Engineer
-- 🌱 I’m currently undergraduate at University of Moratuwa
+- 🌱 Graduated from University of Moratuwa
 - 💬 Ask me about Python, JavaScript
 - 📫 How to reach me: kovarthanan07@gmail.com
 - ⚡ Fun fact: Time spend with machine > Time spend with humans :P